-Teaching Method: 15 hours Lectures (1 hour per week)
+Teaching Method: 24 hours Lectures (1-2 hours per week) + 24 hours Seminars (1-2 hours per week)

 Aims: This module aims to offer a grounding in various aspects of research and project management, from the most theoretical (philosophy of science), through the subject-specific (how to choose, refine and develop a research topic), to practical advice on undertaking research, including how to contribute to research, manage research projects, cope with the day-to-day research activity, etc. It covers material and advice on technical writing for the dissertation.
 Research seminars undertaken as part of the Research Project contribute to this module.
-The module also covers various aspects of Professional Skills as required in the IT industry and in Research and Development.
+The module also covers various aspects of Professional Skills and ethics as required in the IT industry and in Research and Development.
 The skills include team-work skills, industrial problem-solving, leadership skills, communication skills, presentation skills and preparation for job application and interview skills.

-- Be prepared to undertake the Research Project, having been introduced to the skills and knowledge necessary to undertake the project. - Have presented a research seminar to an audience of researchers. - Have been prepared for some of the demands of, and skills required for, work in IT and IT-related industries.
+• Be prepared to undertake the Research Project, having been introduced to the skills and knowledge necessary to undertake the project.

+- Have presented a research seminar to an audience of researchers. - Have been prepared for some of the demands of, and skills required for; work in IT and IT-related industries.